elixir-europe/rdmkit/pages/national_resources.md

 search_exclude: true
 ---

+To carry out RDM tasks FAIRly and effectively, it is important to consider not only common global solutions but also existing, national solutions, that are often dependent on institute- and country-specific policies, funders, and infrastructures.

-To be able to effectively develop and use data management solutions at global level, it is important to take into account national solutions that could help address certain data management tasks.
-We compile here a list of national (country-specific) resources such as local funding agencies and research councils, and information on local policies for open science, national regulations on data ethics, domain-specific infrastructures, and so on.
-We believe these collections could be an inspirational guide for other countries to create a catalogue on what can help with implementing and promoting data management practices at national level.
+Here, we point to non-exhaustive collection of national (country-specific) information resources such as local funding agencies and research councils, and information on local policies for open science, national regulations on data ethics, and domain-specific infrastructures and tools.

+These country-specific RDM overviews will help readers to seek national advice and could be an inspirational guide for other countries to implement and promote data management practices at national level.

 {% include section-navigation-tiles-simple.html type="national_resources" %}